jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Screenshot of Wistia Documentation

 So let's get to some examples!
 The first heavy weight resources I want to talk about is documentation.
-I'm betting pretty much everyone in the room has documentation, and I'm hoping one of my tips will help you make it better.
+I'm sure everyone in this room has documentation of some kind.
+The big risk, when it comes to using documentation in the Heavy Ass Weights setup, is that no one will read it.

 ## Screenshot 2

-At Wistia, we use documentation in a whole bunch of ways.

-We include a link to the relevant documentation in our support emails.
-This saves our customers from having to search for info themselves, and it also makes them more comfortable when they need to consult the docs for help.
+The first way we combat that is by including relevant links in our support email.
+So if you email in with a question that could be answered using the docs, we will email you an answer, and include the fact we're referencing the doc (with a link to that resource).
+We hope folks will check the doc, and find it easy to use.

 We also place a link to it prominently in your app, so users looking to self-service can find it without any trouble.

 ## Heavy Hittin' Docs

-So that's how we use documentation, how about some tips?
+Remember, in terms of making our doc heavy weight, we want to find more ways to get users to read it.
+So here are some tips for accomplishing that!

 First, use your normal language, not robot speak.
 Look at emails you are already sending that work, and pull out parts of that language for your documentation.

-Also keep it readable in chunks - we don't have any doc pages that are more than a 10 minute read.
+When you send folks in support a link to the docs, they will feel comfortable once they are there because they'll recognize the voice.

 Second, use lots of real interface images, and make the images as large as you can.
-Images help put your readers in the context of the app.
+Images help put your readers in the context of the app, so it makes it easier to follow along.

 Third, it is really good to have search functionality in your documentation.
 We provide a way to search the documentation from inside customer accounts.
 We also monitor common searches for more ways to improve.

-If you are looking for an example of excellent docs - my favorite docs right now are the Github docs, check them out.

 ## Support Video

 The next example is video.
 While videos are not as ubiquitous as documentation, screencasting software has started making them a lot easier to create.

-Video does the best job of connecting the interface with the support.
-The viewer gets to watch you complete the actions they are looking to do, which provides them a clear roadmap to how to get it done.
+Who here has ever read a huge text block, and then needed a snack and a nap in order to do anything else?
+OK, that is what video is really good at solving.
 Video also takes the least investment for the consumer.
 It leaves your users with plenty of energy to GO DO the thing they came to do.
-Ever read a huge text block, and then need a snack and a nap in order to do anything else?
-OK that's what we want to avoid.

 We have a whole getting started series on video, which you're seeing here...